 • Nitrogen Oxide

-Much research about the health effects of indoor air pollutants has been done with regards to pollutants found in sick buildings.
+Much research about the health effects of indoor air pollutants has been done with regard to pollutants found in sick buildings.
 Most of the pollutants found in sick cars are exactly the same.

 The pollutants found in cars have known health effects.